PMcca/phmod/README.md

 phmod is a simple translator for `chmod` written in Go (1.14).
 Given an octal (771) or symbolic (rwxr-x--x) representation of a chmod input, phmod will produce its opposite with the option of some explanation using the `-l` flag.

 ## Install
 Run `GO111MODULE=on go get github.com/PMcca/phmod` to install the package to your $GOPATH/bin directory.
-Assuming your $PATH is set up to include your $GOPATH bin directory, the program should be ready to run upon restarting your terminal (`source ~/.bashrc` usually)
+Next run `ln -s $GOPATH/bin/phmod /usr/local/bin/phmod` to run it via your $PATH.

 ## Usage
 ```